 Key Points

-• An ILIT is an irrevocable trust used to hold a life insurance policy in a way that provides liquidity to the insured’s estate free of federal estate taxes.
+- An ILIT is an irrevocable trust used to hold a life insurance policy, providing liquidity to the insured’s estate free of federal estate taxes.

 What is a California Irrevocable Life Insurance Trust (ILIT)?